The Vanier Institute of the Family: A Short History

 - Evolution of family law

-- Family functioning and economic provisioning (including trends in family incomes, expenditures, savings and debt; labour force participation of men and women; the significance of informal domestic and community production; unemployment; child and family poverty; non-standard employment)
+- Family functioning and economic provision (including trends in family incomes, expenditures, savings and debt and wealth and net worth; labour force participation of men and women; the significance of informal domestic and community production; employment/unemployment or market participation; child and family poverty; non-standard employment)

-- Time-use among Canadian family members and time stress
+- Time-use among family members in Canada and time stress

-- Balancing work lives and family lives and employer responses to work–family conflict
+- Managing work and family from employee and employer perspectives

-- Effects of television on patterns of family interaction
+- Effects of media and other technology on patterns of family interaction

 - Contemporary family values